NNPC, Army to demolish illegal structures to safeguard pipelines – The Sun Nigeria

 Uche Usim, Abuja

-To address the challenge, the national oil company, via its downstream subsidiary, the Nigerian Pipeline and Storage Company (NPSC), has embarked on an extensive consultation and enlightenment exercise targeted at violators in affected communities, that the safety and wellbeing of the people remain paramount.
+To address the challenge, the national oil company, via its downstream subsidiary, the Nigerian Pipeline and Storage Company (NPSC) has embarked on extensive consultation and enlightenment targeted at violators in affected communities, as that of the safety and wellbeing of the people remain paramount.

-NNPC after this step, the Army Engineering Corps would commence immediate demolition of all identified illegal structures.
+NNPC said after this step, the Army Engineering Corps commence immediate demolition of all identified illegal structures.

 The main focal area is the System 2E oil pipeline network located along Port Harcourt-Aba-Enugu-Makurdi corridor